What's Going On With Palantir Stock Friday? - Palantir Technologies (NASDAQ:PLTR)

-Palantir Technologies Inc. (NASDAQ:PLTR) on Thursday disclosed an expanded collaboration with Northslope, the first and fastest-growing Palantir-native applied AI company.
+Palantir on Thursday disclosed an expanded collaboration with Northslope, the first and fastest-growing Palantir-native applied AI company.

-Northslope, which was founded in 2024 by Palantir alumni, is a trusted Palantir partner, building production-ready AI applications for global customers.

-Northslope and Palantir collaborate with leading organizations to deliver transformative AI outcomes at speed, scale, and with enterprise-grade security.

 On Wednesday, Palantir introduced Chain Reaction, a new operating system designed to bolster the nation’s fast-growing artificial intelligence infrastructure.